Maksymdelta/elizabethhau_emilyahn-finalproject/README.md

     (can skip this step if already have a 16000 Hz mono-channel file)

   Running `utils.py` will start recording your speech using your local computer's microphone.
-Recording stops either when the user hits the 'Enter' key or has been silent for a long period of time (i.e. if continuous silence time > SILENT_THRESHOLD)
+The recording stops either when the user hits the 'Enter' key or has been silent for a long period of time (i.e. if continuous silence time > SILENT_THRESHOLD)
     <blockquote>
         python utils.py
   </blockquote>